W7k-J/W7k-J.github.io/_posts/2023-04-01-CSharp-GetDefaultWorksetNames.md

 My code end up in the github of Jeremy Tammik, The building coder!

 [Link](https://github.com/jeremytammik/the_building_coder_samples/blob/master/BuildingCoder/Util.cs#L2144-L2238)

-# Method GetDefaultWorksetNames

-It is a default language checker which comes back with names for both default worksets.
+It is a default language checker which comes back with names for both default worksets - Workset1 and Level And Grids.

 ```csharp
 // Shared by Julian Wandzilak in the Revit API discussion thread